Did you know that you can create a successful online course with WordPress?

 Search engines are the #1 traffic source for most websites on the internet.
 This is why you’ll need to learn how to make your online course website rank higher in search engines.

-With the help of WordPress plugins and some basic SEO best practices, you’d be easily able to compete with the big guys.
+With the help of WordPress plugins and some basic SEO best practices, you’ll be easily able to compete with the big guys.

-We now recommend users to use All in One SEO for WordPress plugin.
+We now recommend using the All in One SEO for WordPress plugin.

 3. Track Marketing Data